Question: How can I tell if my sunscreen is stable?

 Step 4:

-If your sunscreen has avobenzone, octinoxate, and some other UV filter besides octocrylene, then your sunscreen may be photostable, but to what extent is unknown.
-Other UV filters (besides octocrylene) can stabilize avobenzone as well, but it seems like octocrylene is one of the better known stabilizers.Hopefully the above isn't as confusing as it sounds!
+If your sunscreen has avobenzone, octinoxate, and some other UV filter besides octocrylene or in addition to octocrylene, then your sunscreen may be photostable, but to what extent is unknown.
+Other UV filters (besides octocrylene) can stabilize avobenzone, as well as inactive sunscreen ingredients that act as photostabilizers.
+For a list of UV filters and stabilizers that can help stabilize avobenzone, check here.

-To break things down more, here is a list of stable sunscreen filters (not all are FDA approved):
+To break things down even more, here is a list of stable sunscreen UV filters (not all are FDA approved):

 - Zinc oxide